Sophie Deraspe: Dark Soul (2021)

-Produced by Encore Television for Corus Entertainment’s Séries Plus, the six-episode drama series Dark Soul (Bête noire) examines the consequences of a shooting carried out by 16-year-old Jérémy at his school, looking at what drove him to orchestrate such an act of hate and how his grieving family are left to pick up the pieces.
-With the help of psychiatrist coroner Éliane (Sophie Cadieux) leading the investigation into the case, Jérémy’s mother Mélanie (Isabelle Blais) will try to work out how her seemingly trouble-free son came to commit such a terrible crime.
+Produced by Encore Television for Corus Entertainment's Séries Plus, the six-episode drama series Dark Soul (Bête noire) examines the consequences of a shooting carried out by 16-year-old Jérémy at his school, looking at what drove him to orchestrate such an act of hate and how his grieving family are left to pick up the pieces.
+With the help of psychiatrist coroner Éliane (Sophie Cadieux) leading the investigation into the case, Jérémy's mother Mélanie (Isabelle Blais) will try to work out how her seemingly trouble-free son came to commit such a terrible crime.
 The series is notable for the fact it starts in the minutes after the fictional shooting, with viewers never explicitly seeing the events that are at the centre of the story.
 Nominated in 15 categories, her first TV series Bête Noire (2021) won four Gémeaux Awards, including Best TV Drama Series and Best Director (Drama series).
 The USA, Australia, France and Norway bought the broadcasting rights and more countries will be added.

-Motel Paradise (in post-production)
+Motel Paradise

 In her latest TV series, Motel Paradise, the viewers will follow the journey of Jen, who's, after having near-death experience, no longer believes in the hypothesis of suicide of her 14-year-old sister.
 Jen will try to convince a retired investigator to reopen the investigation.
 The series will be broadcast on Club illico in 2023.

+Shepherds

+In 2023, it was announced that Deraspe was in production on Shepherds (Berger), a film adaptation of Mathyas Lefebure's novel D'où viens tu, berger?.
+The film premiered at the 2024 Toronto International Film Festival.